 Do Not Hesitate to Request Help

-Be sure to reach out to your colleagues or employer and ask for support when feeling frustrated or stuck.
-You could also negotiate a flexible arrangement with your team leader if you think your workload is overwhelming to keep you on track and productive.
+Be sure to contact your colleagues or employer and ask for support when frustrated or stuck.
+You could also negotiate a flexible arrangement with your team leader if your workload is overwhelming to keep you on track and productive.

 Remote working saves you from the hassle of commuting every day to and from the office, ensures flexibility, and allows you to provide the best care to your loved ones.
 Maintain consistent working hours, prepare a to-do list, designate a workspace, schedule breaks, set healthy boundaries, limit your social media use, participate in online training, and ask for support to improve productivity when working from home.